jscad/OpenJSCAD.org/packages/cli/README.md

 module.exports = {main, getParameterDefinitions}
 ```

-You can find out more on node modules in the official docs [here](https://nodejs.org/api/modules.html)
+You can find out more on Node modules in the official docs [here](https://nodejs.org/api/modules.html)
 or with this [nice presentation](https://darrenderidder.github.io/talks/ModulePatterns/)

 ## Development